Iva Davies: 1970s

-Davies first performed professionally as a 16-year-old musician with the Lucy Fields Jug Band, led by Lindsay Campbell around 1971/72.
+Davies first performed professionally as a 16-year-old musician with the Lucy Fields Jug Band.
 The band secured a recording contract with M7 Records, but the company changed hands shortly thereafter and the band's album was never released.
 In 1974, Davies performed Handel's Concerto for Oboe in E♭ major with Strathfield Symphony Orchestra, conducted by Richard Gill.
 Davies would later use his woodwind skills on some tracks with his band Icehouse, playing oboe on several albums and adding cor anglais to "Man of Colours", the title track of their sixth studio album.

-In July 1975 Davies released his first single, “Leading Lady” on the RCA label.
+In July 1975, Davies released his first single, “Leading Lady”, on the RCA label.

 In early 1977, Davies was working as a part-time cleaner at a squash court in Lindfield, New South Wales managed by bass player Keith Welsh's mother.
-Davies and Welsh got together to form the band Flowers, rehearsing in a house next door to same squash court.
-In 1977, Davies re-established an old acquaintance with Cameron Allan, the director of Sydney-based independent label Regular Records, and Flowers signed with the label in early 1977.
-And in 1980 their debut album Icehouse containing the song "Can't Help Myself" reached the Top Five, making it the highest-selling debut album in Australia.
-To take advantage of this success, the band changed its name to Icehouse in 1981.
+Davies and Welsh got together to form the band Flowers, rehearsing in a house next door to the squash court.
+In 1977, Davies re-established an old acquaintance with Cameron Allan, the director of Sydney-based independent label Regular Records; Flowers signed with the label in early 1977.
+In 1980, the band's debut album Icehouse, which included the song "Can't Help Myself", reached the Top Five, making it the highest-selling debut album in Australia.
+On a UK tour to promote the album, Davies becama aware of a pre-existing Scottish band called "The Flowers", to avoud confusion the band changed its name to Icehouse in 1981.
 The name was taken from a cold flat Davies lived in and the strange building across the road populated by itinerant people.